aptech/docs/docs/CR-varget.rst

 ----------------
 .. function:: varget(s)

-    :param s: string containing the name of the global symbol you wish to access.
+    :param s:
-    :type s: TODO
+    :type s: string containing the name of the global symbol you wish to access

     :returns: y (*TODO*), contents of the variable whose name is in  s.